- Elementary/Collaborative Special Education (K–6)

 Elementary, Secondary, and P–12 Teachers

 In order to teach in public schools in Alabama, you must earn a bachelor’s degree, complete an approved educator preparation program, and be certified.
 At Huntingdon, students majoring in Elementary Education also complete requirements to apply for certification for Collaborative Special Education (K–6), thus preparing them to teach in kindergarten-through-sixth-grade classrooms and to teach K–6 students with special needs.
-Secondary educators are prepared to teach at the middle school or high school level (Grades 6–12), and may also work with students in those grades who have special needs.
-P–12 educators are prepared to teach a subject (such as music or physical education) throughout the spectrum of age groups, from pre-school through Grade 12.
+Secondary educators are prepared to teach at the middle school or high school levels (Grades 6–12), and may also work with students in those grades who have special needs.
+P–12 educators are prepared to teach a subject (music or physical education) throughout the spectrum of age groups, from pre-school through Grade 12.

 Secondary school educators specialize in their content areas and then energize middle and high school students’ minds to absorb and grow a passion for that content discipline.
-To teach at the secondary level (Grades 6–12), you will major in the area you plan to teach, and complete the Educator Preparation set of courses along with your Teacher Candidate clinical experiences and your major course work.
+To teach at the secondary level (Grades 6–12), you will major in the area you plan to teach, and complete the Educator Preparation set of courses along with your Pre-Service Teacher Candidate clinical experiences and your major course work.
 Huntingdon offers secondary educator preparation programs in Biology, Chemistry, English Language Arts, General Science, General Social Studies, History, and Mathematics.
 Once the program of study is completed and certification by the State Department of Education is achieved, candidates are eligible to teach both regular Grades 6–12 students and those who have diagnosed disabilities by serving as the Teacher of Record in the regular classroom, or by teaching students with disabilities in a specialized resource classroom.

 Physical Education or Music Education majors will work with and impact students from the pre-school through Grade 12 levels.
-At Huntingdon you may prepare for teaching P–12 Music, Instrumental, P–12 Music, Vocal/Choral, or Physical Education.
+At Huntingdon you may prepare for teaching P–12 Music, Instrumental; P–12 Music, Vocal/Choral; or P–12 Physical Education.
 Eligibility for P–12 Music teacher certification from the State of Alabama requires the completion of the Music major with Educator Preparation concentration.
 P–12 Physical Education teacher certification eligibility requires the completion of the Physical Education major.